 Easy Orange Sauce Recipe

 I have also made this recipe using orange juice concentrate if I don’t have any fresh orange juice on hand.
-You will want to reduce the amount of concentrate added and add a bit of water, so it’s not so powerful.
+You will want to reduce the amount of concentrate added and add some water so it’s not so powerful.
 You may also want to reduce the amount of sweetener added.

 For an extra kick of flavor and spice, add a bit of powdered ginger to the sauce for an “orange ginger” sauce.